medvidekPanda/MeshCore/docs/custom_features.md

    ```

 3. **Enable WiFi** (when needed):

    ```
    set wifi on
    reboot
    ```

 4. **Disable WiFi** (for power savings):

    ```
    set wifi off
    reboot
    ```

 5. **Use light sleep variant** (for ultra-low power with fast wakeup):

    ```bash
    pio run -e Xiao_S3_WIO_repeater_low_sleep -t upload
    ```

    Device will automatically enter light sleep after 5 seconds of inactivity and wake up on incoming packets.

+   **Battery monitoring**: Device will automatically wake up every 1 hour to measure battery voltage, even if no packets are received.
+This provides safety monitoring of battery health.
+Battery voltage is logged to Serial when measured.

    **Note**: If USB is connected, device will stay awake and not enter light sleep, allowing you to connect via USB from PC even after hard reset.

 ### Technical Details